Complexes of stable $\infty$-categories: Examples

 Again, we may iterate this consideration to produce a categorical complex

 where $\FS(\pi_k)$ is the Fukaya--Seidel category of a Lefschetz fibration $\pi_k\colon X_{k-1} \to \CC$.

-\begin{rem} Note that, since each of the Fukaya--Seidel categories $\FS(\pi_k)$ has an exceptional collection given by Lagrangian vanishing thimbles of $\pi_k$, we have, by the Lefschetz hyperplane theorem, an isomorphism of abelian groups $K_0(\FS(\pi_k)) \cong H_n(X_{k-1},X_{k})$.
+\begin{rem} Note that, since each of the Fukaya--Seidel categories $\FS(\pi_k)$ has an exceptional collection given by Lagrangian Lefschetz thimbles of $\pi_k$, we have, by the Lefschetz hyperplane theorem, an isomorphism of abelian groups $K_0(\FS(\pi_k)) \cong H_n(X_{k-1},X_{k})$.
 Further, the complex $K_0(\FS(\pi_{\bullet}))$ reproduces the complex \eqref{eq:cellcomplex}. \end{rem}

 Note that in the original reference \cite{Sei08} all Fukaya categories are described in the framework of $A_{\infty}$-categories.
-We may turn them into $k$-linear $\infty$-categories by virtue of the coherent nerve construction REF \todo{(ref)}.
-Further, in order to obtain presentable $\infty$-categories, we pass to $\Ind$-completions:
+We may turn them into $k$-linear $\infty$-categories by choosing quasi-equivalent dg-categories and passing to their $k$-linear dg-nerves, see \cite{Coh13}.
+We can also apply the $A_\infty$-nerve construction of \cite{Fao17}, but the $k$-linear structure of the resulting $\infty$-categories has not yet been described.
+In order to obtain presentable $\infty$-categories, we then pass to $\Ind$-completions:

 \begin{defi} The categorical complex $\Ind(\FS(\pi_{\bullet}))$ is called the {\em ($\Ind$-completed) Fukaya--Seidel complex} of the family of Lefschetz fibrations $\{\pi_{\bullet}\}$. \end{defi}

 \begin{rem} As will be seen in the examples below, the categories of cycles of the complex $\Ind(\FS(\pi_{\bullet}))$ correspond to wrapped variants of the Fukaya categories considered in \cite{Sei08} (the Fukaya categories in \cite{Sei08} are always generated by compact Lagrangian submanifolds). \end{rem}